skillrepos/cc-se/labs.md

 - Set a `/goal` with a measurable condition, check, and turn bound
 - Watched Claude fix the to-do API to a green test suite with zero prompting
 - Inspected progress with bare `/goal` status
-- Cleared a goal early with `/goal clear`
+- Interrupted a running goal with Esc, then chose to `resume` it or cancel it with `/goal clear`
 - Seen `/goal` run headlessly via `claude -p`
 - Compared `/goal` vs `/loop` vs Stop hooks